Sushil-Deore/ML-Notes/README.md

 # ML-Notes

-Repository for collection of ML algo.
+Repository for collection of ML algorithms.
 (WIP)